Australian Road Rules Confuse

 Australia has different road rules for each state and jurisdiction.
 As a direct result, Australian Road Rules confuse drivers, cyclist and pedestrians.
 It would make sense to have just one set of national towing rules.

 There is a different ‘light trailer’ benchmarking around the country.
 To set their light trailer towing rules, New South Wales, Victoria and Western Australia use the weight of the tow vehicle.
-This a Gross Vehicle Mass of up to 4500 kg.
+This a Gross Vehicle Mass of up to 4500 kg (9920 lb).
 The Australian Capital Territory, Queensland and the Northern Territory use the trailer’s weight.
 South Australia uses both trailer and tow vehicle weight.
-Tasmania uses Gross Trailer Mass (not Aggregate Trailer Mass) of up to 3500 kg.
+Tasmania uses Gross Trailer Mass (not Aggregate Trailer Mass) of up to 3500 kg (7700 lb).

 Australian Road Rules Confuse – mixed towing speed signals